-- VI.B.3.
+VI.B.3.
 The program director, in partnership with the Sponsoring Institution, must provide a culture of professionalism that supports patient safety and personal responsibility.
-(Core) - VI.B.4.
-Residents and faculty members must demonstrate an understanding of their personal role in the: - VI.B.4.a) provision of patient- and family-centered care; (Outcome) - VI.B.4.b) safety and welfare of patients entrusted to their care, including the ability to report unsafe conditions and adverse events: (Outcome)
+(Core) VI.B.4.
+Residents and faculty members must demonstrate an understanding of their personal role in the: VI.B.4.a) provision of patient- and family-centered care; (Outcome) VI.B.4.b) safety and welfare of patients entrusted to their care, including the ability to report unsafe conditions and adverse events; (Outcome) VI.B.4.a)